cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

     `https://xxxxx.netlify.app/api/auth/callback` for Allowed Callback URLs.
 -   Install the Auth0 Next.js integration package from [npm][auth0-npm-url].
 -   Add environment variables for the Auth0 secret, base URL, issuer base url, client ID and client secret.
-These were added to both an `.env.local` file as well as in the Environment Variables section in Netlify.
+These were added to both a `.env.local` file as well as in the Environment Variables section in Netlify.
--   Add a new API route file in the Next.js application - `/pages/api/auth/[...auth0].js` which automatically handles the creation of all necessary authentication API routes.
-It simply calls `handleAuth` with some custom config to handle redirect on successful login:
+-   Add a new API route file in the Next.js application - `pages/api/auth/[...auth0].ts` - which automatically handles the creation of all necessary authentication API routes.
+It simply calls `handleAuth` with some custom config to handle a redirect on successful login:

 ```
+// file: pages/api/auth/[...auth0].ts

 import { handleAuth, handleLogin } from '@auth0/nextjs-auth0';

 export default handleAuth({